-- KAS49712 Industrial Training will be implemented throughout Semester 8 (students are required to return to UMT for presentations and to submit reports.
-Marking and grading will be completed according to the schedule like other courses). - 1.
-The number of elective course credit hours that must be taken by students in the programme of study is subject to the number of elective credit hours set by the programme of study to meet graduate qualifications and is not subject to the number of elective courses taken. - 2.
-The list of elective courses that can be taken by students in the programme of study refers to the course offerings listed in the handbook of the study programme of the faculty and other faculties.
+- 1. The number of elective course credit hours that must be taken by students in the program of study is subject to the number of elective credit hours set by the program of study to meet graduate qualifications and is not subject to the number of elective courses taken. - 2.
+The list of elective courses that can be taken by students in the program of study refers to the course offerings listed in the handbook of the study program of the faculty and other faculties.